bittnerma/Direct3DKinematicEstimation/README.md

     3. (On other operating systems) Follow the instructions to setup the opensim scripting environment [here](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python)

     4. Copy all *.obj files from resources/opensim/geometry to <installation_folder>/OpenSim 4.x/Geometry
+    5. Add OpenSim to your system PATH variable
+        + On Windows, add ``installation_folder/OpenSim 4.x/bin`` to your PATH variable

     **Note**: Scripts requiring to import OpenSim are only verified on Windows.